rust-lang/book/src/ch19-03-advanced-traits.md

 all the methods of the inner type—for example, to restrict the `Wrapper` type’s behavior—we would have to implement just the methods we do want manually.

-Now you know how the newtype pattern is used in relation to traits; it’s also a useful pattern even when traits are not involved.
+This newtype pattern is also useful even when traits are not involved.
 Let’s switch focus and look at some advanced ways to interact with Rust’s type system.

 [newtype]: ch19-03-advanced-traits.html#using-the-newtype-pattern-to-implement-external-traits-on-external-types
 [implementing-a-trait-on-a-type]: